naomi-henderson/cmip6collect/README.md

-# The Pangeo CMIP6 Google Cloud Collection Methods
+# The Pangeo CMIP6 Google Cloud Data - New Requests and Data Cleaning

 This repository contains notebooks for two purposes - to handle new data requests and to handle the crowd-sourced data issues